logaretm/vee-validate/contributing.md

     - `utils`: contains small utility functions.
 - `dist` contains the unminified and the minified build of the repository.
 - `docs` contains the src and built files for the documentation.
-- `test` contains the test files for the project, it uses [ava](https://github.com/avajs/ava) for testing. it contains a similar folder structure as the `src` folder.
+- `tests` contains the test files for the project, it uses [jest](https://github.com/facebook/jest) for testing. it contains a similar folder structure as the `src` folder.

 If you want to contribute to the docs you can find it in the `docs` folder.